What is epidemiological modelling and what is it used for?

 - Some estimates of the rates of contact between people, including interaction patterns and social structure, and how these are affected by various public health interventions.

 Some of these inputs are taken directly from real data.
-Others can’t be observed directly or are uncertain and so assumptions need to be made.
+Others cannot be observed directly or are uncertain and so assumptions need to be made.
 Models are typically run for a range of different assumptions to investigate how much this affects key outcomes.
 Models are often developed iteratively, by comparing model outputs to new data and refining assumptions as needed.
 This process itself can help identify areas of uncertainty or important drivers of outcomes.

 All models are a simplification of reality.
-They can’t capture every detail about who is interacting with whom, how that changes over time with government policy and changes in behaviour, and the myriad of variations between individuals.
+They cannot capture every detail about who is interacting with whom, how that changes over time, and the myriad of variations between individuals.
 Instead, they try to focus on the most important factors that affect the epidemic trajectory and its impacts at the population level.
+Deciding which simplifications and assumptions it is appropriate to use with a particular model depends on questions that you want the model to be able to answer.
+Sometimes the decision about which details to include depends on whether sufficient quality data is available about that variable, and whether it is likely to be important for the outcomes that are of interest.

 Models are used in different ways depending on what scientists, health officials, or policy makers are trying to understand.
 Models can take recent data on cases to produce a short-term prediction (typically a few weeks), which may be useful for planning health care capacity.
 Models can be used to make medium-term projections (typically 2-3 months) of the epidemic trajectory if conditions stay as they are, or change in some specified way like relaxing public health measures.
 Models can also be used to investigate longer-term scenarios.
-These can be useful to think about “what if” type questions, like what if a new variant with specific characteristics comes along, but by necessity these include more uncertainty.
+These can be useful to think about “what if” type questions, like what if a new variant with specific characteristics emerges, but by necessity these include more uncertainty.